TritonDataCenter/sdc-cloudapi/docs/index.md

 ## DeleteAllMachineMetadata (DELETE /:login/machines/:id/metadata)

-Deletes all metadata keys from this machine.
+Deletes all metadata keys from this instance.

 ### Inputs